vanderlee/HashbangJS/README.md

 * matcher.
 An object that tries to match (part of) a hash to (part of) a route.
 * prefix.
 A short string of what the hash itself looks like.
 * subRoute.
 Part of a route handled by a matcher.

+### Future
+* SEQUENCE, OPTIONAL and CHOOSE are nasty names.
+Pick other names